arjunramaswami/FFTCPU_libs/fftw/README.md

 # FFTW

-Here, you find the code along with several helper scripts required to execute and collect performance results of FFT3D using [FFTW](http://www.fftw.org/).
+Here, you find the code along with several helper scripts required to execute and collect performance results of Fast Fourier Transformations using [FFTW](http://www.fftw.org/).
 FFTW can be executed either using OpenMP multi-threaded only or hybrid (MPI + OpenMP) single precision configurations.

 ## Build